 I loved how Taylor addressed the ridiculous beauty standards set for women by society.
 She speaks primarily about her experiences with fat-shaming, body image, and eating disorders, but she also talks about how she feels she must always be “perfect“- with society setting standards that all women fail to live up to.

 I thought it was interesting to see how she reacted to all the hate thrown her way, and the viewer can see just how much it has affected her over the years.
 It’s clear from the documentary that throughout her career Taylor has been on a very personal (and often difficult) journey, especially considering issues such as her sexual harassment law suit, and the hate she’s received for just about everything she’s done.

 I loved watching Taylor’s political involvement during this documentary, as well as her role in the Pride movement.
 Before watching this, I didn’t really know much about her involvement in American politics, or the great lengths she had to go to in order to actually speak out and move on from her “good girl” country roots.
 This was a really interesting development to watch- and it’s amazing the influence a big celebrity can have on issues such as voting registration- even if things didn’t quite go as she wanted.

 Overall this is a fantastic documentary, and I loved watching the clips of Taylor Swift performing, the scenes of Taylor writing lyrics for the first time, and the touching experiences between Taylor and her friends and family.
 I think this is a great watch for any fan of Taylor Swift- but her expression of what it’s like to be a young woman in today’s society and all the anger, and love, and fear, and hope she expresses makes it a great watch for anyone.

-Have you watched this documentary?
+What are your thoughts on ‘Miss Americana’?
 What’s your favourite song by Taylor Swift?
 Are there any singers you’d like to see a documentary about?